How Not to Translate a Videogame (2025 ver.)

 The 2019 approach

 The approach in 2019 relied on a pipeline of realtime text detection, recognition, and machine translation to produce a translated version of text from the game as it appeared.
-That translated text would then be displayed in a seperate window.
+That translated text would then be displayed in a separate window.
 Even with the use of an Azure Custom Translate model (trained off the fan translation of an earlier game in the series), machine translation quality was variable, and the ergonomics of the whole setup were simply too awkward to apply for the entirety of a 30,000+ line visual novel.

 Technically, it worked. but it wasn't very good